 Paradox Space: An anthology of fan comics commissioned by Mr Hussie, mostly being side stories and what-ifs

-Skianet Systems: This now defunct website had some backstory hidden in its source code; it has thankfully been preserved in the TUHC
+Skianet Systems: This now defunct website had some backstory hidden in its source code, which has thankfully been preserved in the the UHC

-The video games: Released in the order Hiveswap Act 1, Friendship Simulator, Pesterquest, Hiveswap Act 2 and two more acts yet to be released.
+The video games: Released in the order Hiveswap Act 1, Friendship Simulator, Pesterquest, Hiveswap Act 2, and two more acts yet to be released.
+As of August 2025, they're never coming out, are they?
 I have not played any of these, so I cannot comment on their value for money.
 Be warned, Pesterquest contains Epilogues spoilers

-The Epilogues: Taking place several years after Homestuck.
-It's styled like an AO3 fanfiction and, depending on who you ask, it may feel like one too.
+The Epilogues: Taking place ten years after Homestuck.
+It's styled like an AO3 fanfiction and, depending on who you ask, feels like one too.
 I'd read the prologue to see if the setting works for you

 Homestuck^2: Beyond Canon: The most recent, and currently ongoing, project.
 This one's styled more like the original.
 Again, I suggest giving the prologue a go to see if you like it